Time To Revitalize Quaid’s Vision For A Prosperous Pakistan - UrduPoint

 Time To Revitalize Quaid’s Vision For A Prosperous Pakistan

-PESHAWAR, (UrduPoint / Pakistan Point News - 15th Sep, 2024) As 76th death anniversary of founder of Pakistan Quaid-e-Azam Muhammad Ali Jinnah passed a few days back, nation is still struggling to revitalize his vision for making the country a prosperous welfare state.
+Peshawar, (UrduPoint / Pakistan Point News - 22nd Sep, 2024) As 76th death anniversary of founder of Pakistan Quaid-e-Azam Muhammad Ali Jinnah passed a few days back, nation is still struggling to revitalize his vision for making the country a prosperous welfare state.

 With more than 77 years down the road after Pakistan was came into being, the country passed through different phases on way to the destination envisioned by ‘Father of the Nation.’
 But hurdles after hurdles hampered this journey and the country is still confronting gigantic issues like political harmony, speedy dispensation of justice, economic revival and internal and external security threats.